 Frequently asked questions

-NeoRhythm has been carefully designed to offer a variety of stimulation modes for best effects and at the same time be simple to use.
+NeoRhythm has been carefully designed to offer a variety of stimulation modes for best effects.
+At the same time, it is simple to use.
 You can find detailed instructions on how to use it in other sections of this website and in the User Manual that is included in the NeoRhythm package and available for download from this page.

 Both.
 TMS is just a narrower term, a specific example of using PEMF to stimulate the brain.
 It is the same technology, which employs electromagnetic fields to reach the desired effect.